-A rewards card is a credit card that gives points, miles or cash back, either for making purchases with the card or as a bonus for meeting a spending threshold in a certain time period.
+A rewards card is a credit card that gives points, miles or cash back for making purchases.
+Some rewards cards also give a bonus to cardholders who spend a certain amount during the first few months their account is open or over the course of a year.
 People with any level of credit can qualify for a rewards card, but you’ll need at least “good” credit to be approved for the best credit cards with rewards.
 Rewards cards also have a wide range of annual fees.
 Some of the best rewards cards have no annual fee, while others charge hundreds of dollars per year.

-Types of Rewards Currencies: Credit card rewards come in three basic currencies – cash back, miles and points.
-Cash back credit cards give you a certain percentage of your purchases back – the Blue Cash Preferred® Card from American Express, for instance is one of the best cash back credit cards as it offers an initial bonus of $300 as statement credit for spending $3,000 within the first 6 months; Miles credit cards offer miles that are either tied to a specific airline or are generic miles that can be used for any travel-related expense - Capital One Venture Rewards Credit Card is one of the best travel credit cards with its 50,000 bonus miles for spending $3,000 in the first 3 months.
-Points credit cards either offer hotel points or generic ones that can be redeemable towards various products and services – Chase Sapphire Preferred® Card is a good all-purpose points-based card as it offers a considerable 80,000 bonus points after spending $4,000 in the first 3 months.
+Credit card rewards come in three basic currencies – cash back, miles and points.
+Cash back credit cards give you a certain percentage of your purchases back.
+Miles credit cards offer miles that are either tied to a specific airline or are generic miles that can be used for any travel-related expense.
+Points credit cards either offer hotel points or generic ones that can be redeemable towards various products and services.
+Generic points and miles credit cards make for the best travel credit cards on the market.

 Store credit cards and co-branded credit cards – which are affiliated with specific retailers and organizations – can also be used in conjunction with loyalty rewards cards to help you save as much as possible with your favorite brands.